wJollie/outdoor-freezer-monitor/README.md

 ```bash
 git clone https://github.com/wJollie/outdoor-freezer-monitor.git
 ```
--Open in Arduino IDE.
+- **Open in Arduino IDE.

--Select Tools → Board → ESP32 Dev Module (or your exact model).
+- **Select Tools → Board → ESP32 Dev Module (or your exact model).

--Select the correct COM port under Tools → Port.
+- **Select the correct COM port under Tools → Port.

--Click Upload.
+- **Click Upload.

-# How It Works
+## How It Works
--Boot – ESP32 initializes sensors, sets pin modes, and reports to Serial.
+- **Boot – ESP32 initializes sensors, sets pin modes, and reports to Serial.

--Temperature check – Reads both DS18B20 sensors every 5 seconds.
+- **Temperature check – Reads both DS18B20 sensors every 5 seconds.

--Door check – Monitors reed switch state every loop (~0.5s delay).
+- **Door check – Monitors reed switch state every loop (~0.5s delay).

--Alert logic – If door is open or temp rises above threshold:
+- **Alert logic – If door is open or temp rises above threshold:

--LED turns on
+- **LED turns on

--Buzzer sounds
+- **Buzzer sounds

--Logging – Data is printed to Serial Monitor for debugging.
+- **Logging – Data is printed to Serial Monitor for debugging.

-#Build Notes
+##Build Notes
--All grounds join at a single screw terminal for easier wiring.
+- **All grounds join at a single screw terminal for easier wiring.

--DS18B20s share a single data pin with a 4.7 kΩ pull-up resistor to 3V3.
+- **DS18B20s share a single data pin with a 4.7 kΩ pull-up resistor to 3V3.

--LED has a 330 Ω resistor in series to limit current.
+- **LED has a 330 Ω resistor in series to limit current.

--Reed switch uses INPUT_PULLUP in code, so no external resistor is required.
+- **Reed switch uses INPUT_PULLUP in code, so no external resistor is required.

--UPS module powers the ESP32 via 5 V pin; battery backup prevents false resets.
+- **UPS module powers the ESP32 via 5 V pin; battery backup prevents false resets.

-#Future Improvements
+##Future Improvements
--Wi-Fi integration for push notifications
+- **Wi-Fi integration for push notifications

--OLED display module for local readings
+- **OLED display module for local readings

--Waterproof enclosure for outdoor mounting
+- **Waterproof enclosure for outdoor mounting

--Logging to microSD card
+- **Logging to microSD card